Qualified Institutional Buyers(QIB)

 Additionally, such Qualified Institutional Buyers possess considerable financial heft, with exchange boards recognising them as legal entities.
 QIBs require far less oversight from Central authorities.

-While it is true that QIBs are less tangled-up in legal affairs and undergo lower scrutiny, there are several regulations which monitor and govern how QIBs are run.
+While it is true that QIBs are less tangled up in legal affairs and undergo lower scrutiny, there are several regulations that monitor and govern how QIBs are run.
 The most crucial ones are as follows –

 1. Any listed company in the domestic market can place their securities with recognised QIBs.
 However, if a certain listed company does not have equity shares listed on stock exchanges and does not comply with the prescribed minimum public shareholding patterns, that entity cannot raise funds via the Qualified Institutional Buyers route.

-2. SEBI has comprehensive plans which govern the relationship between a company looking for funds and its chosen QIB.
+2. SEBI has comprehensive plans that govern the relationship between a company looking for funds and its chosen QIB.
 In other words, there are strict norms on both allottees & investors.
-The promoters of a company or anyone linked even remotely to the promoters cannot tap into a QIB’s ‘specified securities’ which denotes any security that is not yet converted to equity shares.
+The promoters of a company or anyone linked even remotely to the promoters cannot tap into a QIB’s ‘specified securities’, which denotes any security that is not yet converted to equity shares.

 This measure was adopted in 2000 when the DIP Guidelines were laid down to prevent favouritism.
 All QIBs must be chosen neutrally and without bias.